ENGLISH LANGUAGE HOUSE

 • receive payment as required in the adult course brochures.

-Under 16s cannot be taught with students who are 18 or over so we cannot accept them in adult classes.
+Students who are under 16 years old cannot be taught with students who are 18 or over so we cannot accept them in adult classes.

 Safeguarding Policy and Procedures for the Protection of students and especially under 18s studying at ELH